DMan113/Task_1/README.md

 Feel free to submit issues and enhancement requests!

-## License
+## Note

-This project is licensed under the MIT License - see the LICENSE file for details.
+This is a test assignment for further learning purposes.